ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 * Bridge server using Go: [GitHub](https://github.com/ton-connect/bridge)

-This kit will simplify the implementation of TON Connect in apps built for TON Blockchain.
+This kit simplifies the implementation of TON Connect in apps built for the TON Blockchain.
 Standard frontend frameworks are supported, as well as applications that don’t use predetermined frameworks.

 ### TON Connect SDK